List of The Book of Boba Fett characters: Krrsantan

-Krrsantan is a black-furred Wookiee, who is a bounty hunter and former gladiator hired by The Hutt Twins as a bodyguard and is now in Fett's service.
-Krrsantan originally appeared in Marvel's Star Wars comics, where he is exiled from Kashyyyk, becomes a gladiator, fights Chewbacca as well as Obi-Wan Kenobi, becomes a bounty hunter for Darth Vader and Jabba the Hutt, and sometimes serves as a bodyguard for Doctor Aphra.
-In the series, he makes his first appearance as the Hutt Twins’ bodyguard to intimidate Fett.
-Later, the Hutt Twins send Krrsantan to assassinate Boba Fett while he is in his bacta tank, but Krrsantan fails when Fett and his allies trap him in the empty rancor cage.
-Fett releases him and later hires him as one of his bodyguards, after he saw him rip off the arm of a Trandoshan in The Sanctuary.
+Black Krrsantan is a black-furred Wookiee, who is a bounty hunter and former gladiator hired by The Hutt Twins as a bodyguard and is now in Fett's service.
+Krrsantan originally appeared in Marvel's Star Wars comics, where he is exiled from Kashyyyk, becomes a gladiator, fights Chewbacca as well as Obi-Wan Kenobi (who gave him his signature scar), becomes a bounty hunter for Darth Vader and Jabba the Hutt, was briefly partnered with Boba Fett, and sometimes serves as a bodyguard for Doctor Aphra.
+In the series, he makes his first appearance as the Hutt Twins' bodyguard to intimidate Fett.
+Later, the Hutt Twins send Krrsantan to assassinate Fett while he is in his bacta tank, but Krrsantan fails when Fett and his allies trap him in the empty rancor cage.
+Fett releases him and later hires him as one of his bodyguards, after he rips the arm of a Trandoshan in The Sanctuary.
 During the war, Krrsantan watches the central and business districts of Mos Espa, owned by the Trandoshans, to make sure the Pykes do not enter through that way.
 The Trandoshans betray Fett and attack Krrsantan, but he is able to defend himself and helps Fett fight off the Pykes.

 Carey Jones portrays Krrsantan.
 Via Twitter, Angie Mayhew, widow of the late Peter Mayhew, who portrayed Chewbacca, welcomed Carey Jones to the "Wookiee family".
 In an interview, Morrison said that for Krrsantan's first appearance he is performed by a man named "Big" Dave in a costume.
 Krrsantan was originally created by Kieron Gillen and Salvador Larocca for Marvel Comics.

 Krrsantan has been widely praised.
 Eric Francisco of Inverse praised the Wookiee, calling him "one of the most fearsome characters to ever carry a blaster".
 He also said that Krrsantan "is easily one the scariest characters in Star Wars history" and said that his "intimidating presence" makes The Book of Boba Fett a treat.
 Comic Book Resources Brenton Stewart gave the title for the most interesting character on The Book of Boba Fett to Krrsantan saying, "He has a cool design... and an intriguing and imagination-provoking background, with both gladiators and bounty hunters earning instant cool points for any character where their combination only puts him over the top."